karelsteinmetz/fun-model/README.md

 ## Notes
 ### Common keywords
-* 1 store with 1 application state
+* 1 store with 1 global application state
-* application state is composition of substates
+* application state is composition of sub states
+* cursors are pointers to sub states
 * action calls has specified cursor and own handler function
  * immutability
  * replaces part of global state